wein.plus

 Cyclades

-Greek archipelago (also known as Cyclades) of over 200 mountainous islands in the southern Aegean Sea with a total area of almost 2,600 km².
-In ancient times, the island of Delos, which lies in the centre but is no longer inhabited, was one of the most important cult sites in Greece.
+The Greek archipelago (also known as the Cyclades) consists of over 200 mountainous islands in the southern Aegean Sea and covers an area of 2,600 square kilometres.
+In ancient times, the island of Delos in the centre, which is no longer inhabited, was one of the most important places of worship.
 The ring-shaped arrangement of the other islands led to the name Cyclades (ring islands).
-The islands outside this circle were called Sporades (the scattered ones).
-The group stretches from Euboea in central Greece about 200 kilometres to the southeast.
+The islands outside the circle were called Sporades (the scattered islands).
+The group stretches from Euboea in central Greece around 200 kilometres to the south-east.
 Around 20 of the islands are of major tourist importance.
-Vineyards are also cultivated on some of the islands.
-However, only Paros and Santorini are important with protected POP areas.
-Other vineyards are on the islands of Tinos, Mykonos, Naxos, Sikinos and Syros.
+Viticulture is also practised on some of the islands.
+However, only Paros and Santorini are of significance with POP-protected areas.
+There are other vineyards on the islands of Tinos, Mykonos, Naxos, Sikinos and Syros.

 Voices of our members